 If you do not use your trampoline frequently, keeping it covered can protect it against more than just birds.
-It will also keep your trampoline dry, if you decide to leave it out in the rain.
+It will also keep your trampoline dry.

-Most trampoline manufacturers also design covers to go along with their trampolines.
+Most trampoline manufacturers also design trampoline cover to go along with their trampolines.
 So, I would recommend getting a specifically designed cover for your trampoline.
 That way, you will be able to put it on or off quite easily with minimal hassle on your part.